Photo Credit: @gilberfranco / Unsplash

 This means that clients often show up to the therapist’s door swimming in a sea of chaos; internal and external.

 It’s important to remember that people are one and many.
 Whilst clients may present as high functioning – adult even – there is always a younger, needy, inner child (and others!) present in the room.
-It’s this child that is most important in relation to why therapists hold the boundaries regarding the consistency of therapy; same place, same day, same time.
+It’s this child that is most important in relation to why therapists hold the boundaries and frame regarding the consistency of therapy; same place, same day, same time.
 Therapy provides a different experience from that which was experienced in the clients’ early lives; a still point in amidst the chaos.

 Whilst not the only reason, when therapists are inconsistent with session times or allowing of clients chopping and changing appointments, they may be colluding with the chaos and therapy may no longer be a safe and secure base.
 Clients find it hard to trust and cancellations, no shows and ghosting become the norm.